ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 #### Task 2.1.2.
 Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output format.
 Which ones have been used?

 #### Task 2.1.3.
 What are the practical differences of `secp256r1` and `Curve25519`?
 Is there a reason why we are testing these?

 #### Task 2.1.4.
 Can you notice significant time differences between algorithms on key generation?

 #### Task 2.1.5.
-Why ECDSA algorithm can be considered as problematic or even "weak"?
+Why DSA/ECDSA algorithm can be considered as problematic or even "weak"?
+Why is EdDSA considered as better alterinative?

 > Answer the questions and include all possible commands you used on your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.